zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

-Additionally, the Gluu Server includes an [User-Managed Access (UMA)][uma] Authorization Server (AS) that can be used to enforce policies for access to any API or web resource.
+Additionally, the Gluu Server includes an [User-Managed Access (UMA)][uma] Authorization Server (AS) that can be used to enforce policies for access to any Application Programming Interface (API) or web resource.
 UMA is a profile of [OAuth2][oauth2] that is complimentary to [OpenID][openid] Connect.
 UMA defines [REST][rest]ful, [JSON][json]-based, standardized flows and constructs for access management.
 Use this tag to configure the according endpoint:

 * `uma-configuration-endpoint`: uri that defines the endpoint